Olajesu-rebirth/index.html/README.md

       <div class="publication">
         <div class="project-title">Design and Implementation of AMI for Real-Time IoT Energy Monitoring System in Nigeria Power Distribution Network</div>
-        <p>Proposed a smart, AI-enhanced Advanced Metering Infrastructure for Nigeria’s grid, integrating IoT security and predictive analytics for accurate monitoring and billing.</p>
+        <p>Designed, implemented, and proposed a smart, Advanced Metering Infrastructure (AMI) for Nigeria’s grid, integrating IoT security which can be used for predictive analytics for accurate monitoring and billing.</p>
       </div>

       <div class="publication">